mobile app bar

 Ryan Clark, Jordan Clark, and wife Yonka

-Every year, the NFL Draft manages to create just as many dreams as it destroys.
-For every player that hears their name called, countless others sit in empty draft rooms around the nation, hoping for the same.
+Every year, the NFL Draft manages to fulfill just as many dreams as it destroys.
+For every player who hears his name called, countless others sit in empty draft rooms around the nation, fingers crossed.

-In the unfortunate case of Jordan Clark, son of former Pittsburgh Steeler Ryan Clark, it proved to be the latter.
-The seven rounds of the 2025 NFL Draft came and went, while his phone remained silent, recreating a sobering moment for the aforementioned Steeler.
+In the unfortunate case of Jordan Clark, son of former Pittsburgh Steeler Ryan Clark, the wait proved futile.
+The seven rounds of the 2025 NFL Draft came and went, while his phone remained silent, recreating a sobering moment for Ryan.

-Upon declaring for the 2002 NFL Draft, the LSU product was as hopeful as any other prospect.
-Unfortunately, reality set in and Clark was forced to make it on his own as an undrafted free agent.
+After declaring for the 2002 NFL Draft, the LSU product was as hopeful as any other prospect.
+Unfortunately, Jordan is now forced to make it on his own as an undrafted free agent, much like his father, who went undrafted in 2002.

-We have been around to see RC and Yona, his wife, continue to feed into their kids.
-We watched Jordan go to the college football playoffs, play in the national championship, nephew is going to a team.”
+We have been around to see RC and Yonka, his wife, continue to feed into their kids.
+We watched Jordan go to the college football playoffs, play in the national championship, nephew is going to a team,” said Marcus Spears.

-Thankfully, Jordan won’t have to face the same extended uncertainties that his father did, as the 24-year-old safety signed a UDFA contract with the New York Jets shortly after the conclusion of the draft.
+Thankfully, Jordan won’t have to face the same extended uncertainties that his father did.
+The 24-year-old safety signed a UDFA contract with the New York Jets shortly after the conclusion of the draft.

-While there is little glamor to be found in going undrafted, Clark’s discipline and access to his father’s past experiences should provide him with everything he needs to find success at the next level.
-He may be forced to fend for himself from here on out, but that should be no problem given the old adage of “like father, like son.”
+While there is little glamor in going undrafted, Jordan’s discipline and access to his father’s past experiences should provide him with everything he needs to find success at the next level.

 Post Edited By:Nidhi